neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 Before using this script, make sure you have the Neptune environment variables set up.
 For instructions, see the [documentation](https://docs.neptune.ai/setup/setting_credentials/).

-Additionally, ensure that the project you want to copy metadata to has already been created.

 ## Instructions

 To use the script, follow these steps: